alleyinteractive/js-component-framework/README.md

 ### Endpoints

-* `'js-component-framework'`: Exports all deprecated and current code.
+* `'js-component-framework'`: Exports all v2 and current code.
 * `'js-component-framework/core'`: Exports only current code for projects fully compatible with v3+.
 * `'js-component-framework/es/core'`: Exports ES modules, resulting in an even smaller bundle size.